VasanthiY/s23db93yakkala/README.md

-# f23wb93yakkala
+# s23db93yakkala

-# WebApps-F23-Assignment-10
+# WebApps-F23-Assignment-11
-The purpose of this repo is to become familiar with using pug templates to dynamically generate web pages on the server side
+The purpose of this assignment is start working with a server side Mongo data base.

-Here is the Render [Link](https://f23wb93yakkala.onrender.com)
+Here is the Render [Link](https://s23db93yakkala.onrender.com)

-My class is Muffins with attributes muffin_flavour (string), muffin_quantity (string), and muffin_cost (number)